WHERE TO BUY BABY FOOD IN JAPAN?

 The quickest and easiest option is always going to be fresh produce.

 For this reason I recommend seeking out fruit and vegetables at supermarkets and convenience stores.
 Convenience stores also have a surprising amount of fresh and healthy ingredients to work with.
 Options like bananas, cucumbers, carrots, tofu and even roasted sweet potatoes are commonly found in 24 hour convenience stores.
-Boiled eggs are also sold (although do have some salt added.)
+Boiled eggs are also sold (although do have some salt added.).
+These are also great options if you are doing baby led weaning while in Japan.

 Sugar free and most common plain yoghurt options are these two: